Dante Law Firm Accident Attorneys, P.A.

 Accidents involving large trucks are among the most serious accidents and most deadly in the United States.
-At Dante Law Firm, P.A. we recognize that handling these cases requires a thorough understanding of commercial vehicle regulations on both the federal and state level.
+At Dante Law Firm, we recognize that handling these cases requires a thorough understanding of commercial vehicle regulations on both the federal and state level.
 Trucking companies are required to follow Federal Motor Carrier Safety Regulations concerning their equipment and their driver’s hours of service.
 In Florida, the Department of Transportation is also charged with the task of adopting regulations regarding the safety of motor carriers Fla.
 Stat.
 316.302.

 When someone is injured in a truck accident, many people blame the motorists or motorcyclists for their own injuries; however, in most cases the trucking companies and truck drivers are often to blame.
 Trucks are frequently put on the roads and highways that are not properly maintained.
 Overloading a truck is another big problem — often companies put more freight on a truck than it is rated for and this can cause devastating results.

 Many trucking companies have mileage incentives or requirements for drivers which often lead to excessive time on the road without rest.
 Other trucking companies put tremendous pressure on truck drivers to meet certain delivery times which causes faster speeds so they will arrive on time.
 These practices often end up causing accidents with other cars, trucks, motorcycles, bicycles or pedestrians.